RCO-MU/student_store_v2/README.md

 * Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

 The labs were incredibly useful to learn the basics of React and were a great resource for this project.
-However, there were a lot of things / unexplained with the components in `react-router-dom` that I felt should have been shown before this assignment.
+However, there were a lot of unexplained things with the components in `react-router-dom` that I felt should have been shown before this assignment.
 Even though I picked up
 `axios` very quickly, it seemed many people around me had trouble with it.
 I also think that way more CSS properties should be shown and taught.

 On a different note, I also had an issue with the inconsistency of project core/stretch requirements across the Unit 2 Assignment page, the